infinitered/react-native-mlkit/.changeset/early-jars-give.md

 ## Image Labeling

-- Renamed `useModels` to `useImageLabellingModels` for better clarity and consistency
+- Renamed `useModels` to `useImageLabelingModels` for better clarity and consistency
 - Renamed model context provider from `ObjectDetectionModelContextProvider` to `ImageLabelingContextProvider`
 - Updated model context types to support consistent type patterns across modules